-You can use Azure SQL Databases with your favorite tools, like Server Explorer and SQL Server Management Studio.
+You can use Azure SQL Databases with your favorite tools, like Server Explorer and SQL Server Data Tools in Visual Studio and SQL Server Management Studio.

 Because they run in the cloud, Azure SQL Databases are fully managed, scalable, and high performing.
 They are automatically backed up and have many advanced features, such as: